robtweed/golgi/TUTORIAL.md

         this.addHandler(fn);
       }

-Save the file and reload the *index.html* file in the browser, and now whenevr you click the text, you'll see it updating the *span* tag's text content.
+Save the file and reload the *index.html* file in the browser, and now whenever you click the text, you'll see it updating the *span* tag's text content.

 Let's examine why this happened.